Philippine Air Force (PAF) Modernization - Helicopters

 Supplementing the planned NACH acqusition was, as of 30 September 2008, a plan to overhaul the engines in the Philippine Air Force's MD 520MG fleet (20 aircraft) was being conducted through the US Foreign Military Sales program at a cost of Php240 million.
 This program had reportedly started in 2007.
 The first engines were delivered to the Philippine Air Force via the US Army Security Assistance Command (USASAC) and US Army Aviation and Missile Life Cycle Management Command's (AMCOM) Security Assistance Management Directorate (SAMD) in August 2010 and the rest of the engines, supplied by Rolls Royce in Oakland, California, were reported to have been delivered or pending delivery by the end of 2010.
 The Philippines acquired 22 MD 520MG light attack helicopters from the US between 1990 and 1992 to enhance its ground support capabilities.
 It reportedly acquired another 11 between 1992 and 1995.
 Regular attrition and other problems claimed a number of the aircraft.
 The MD 520MG attack helicopters were all sold to the Philippines unarmed, but were equipped with rocket and guns pods.
 Indigenous developments in both of these areas were reportedly also in service.
 The new engines would be used to both overhaul active helicopter and rehabilitate airframes that had been previously rendered not operational.
 As of June 2010, the Philippine Air Force was said to have 30 MD 520MG airframes on hand, of which 3 had been completely written off.

 On 26 November 2009, the Department of National Defense announced that it had accepted PZL Swidnik of Italy and Poland's bid in the Combat Utility Helicopter program.
 The contract award was for 8 helicopters for just over Php2.8 billion.
-In December 2010, however, it was announced that the bidding for the 7 attack helicopters had failed due to irregularities in the process.
-The Commanding General of the Philippine Air Force said that the service still expected to recieve the total number of helicopters it had sought by 2011.
-A proposal to award the attack helicopter contract to PZL Swidnik for an armed version of the WZ-3 "Sokol" (falcon in Polish) also reportedly failed due to irregulariries.
+But the proposal to award the attack helicopter contract to PZL Swidnik for an armed version of the WZ-3 "Sokol" (falcon in Polish) reportedly failed due to irregulariries.

 PAF’s Sokols or “Falcon” in Polish are equipped with the latest navigation and avionics systems including a night vision goggle compatible cockpit, allowing it to operate day and night in all weather conditions.
 This 6-ton class helicopter can transport up to 11 troops in the cabin or can lift up to 2,100 kilograms using its external cargo hook.
 The aircraft can also be fitted with a M60D machine gun on each side of the cabin.